 Different discounts for conference registration are available for NCSS members as well.

 To learn more about all the NCSS pre-conference and conference sessions, please visit: https://www.socialstudies.org/conference/clinics

-For more information on Project Look Sharp please visit: projectlooksharp.org.
+For more information and materials about Project Look Sharp go to projectlooksharp.org.

 Project Look Sharp is Ithaca College’s Media Literacy Initiative.
 Project Look Sharp supports the integration of critical thinking through media literacy in school curriculum and teaching.
 They do this through developing and providing lesson plans, media materials, training, and support for educators at all education levels.
 The purpose of media literacy education is to help individuals of all ages develop the habits of inquiry and skills of expression they need to be critical thinkers, effective communicators, and active citizens in today’s world.